gardhr/null/README.md

 - [Safety](#safety)
 - [License](#license)
 ## Motivation
 All modern programming languages support some notion of "nullness".
 In C++ however that designation really only seems to apply to pointers.
 Or does it?
 Well just a bit of operater overloading and we can extend the concept to references!
 The result speaks for itself: Code interfaces drastically simplified.
-Best of all it can be used as a drop-in replacement wherever NULL is used in your programs too!
+Best of all it can be used as a drop-in replacement wherever NULL is used in your programs too.

 ## Portability
 Compiles with pretty much any C++ compiler (even the older ones) and with no dependancies whatsoever.
 The library itself is declared by default in an anonymous namespace but if `null` and/or `null_t` are already defined in your project a custom namespace can be specified with a simple #define directive, as described [here](#defining-a-custom-namespace-for-the-library).